Surf the Canary Islands

 About Surfing in the Canary Islands

-As for the surf, the Canary Islands have a lot to offer as well.
-In fact, it is exposed to strong swells from the Atlantic Ocean, and therefore, the waves here are consistent year round.
-When surfing the Canary Islands you will find mostly reef breaks, but also points and occasional beach breaks.
-The waves here varies from Beginner’s friendly beaches, to massive barrels over a shallow reef.
-Therefore, whatever it is that you are after, you will find it here.
+As for the surf, the Canary Islands also have a lot to offer.
+In fact, it is exposed to solid swells from the Atlantic Ocean, and therefore, the waves are consistent year-round.
+When surfing ןמ the Canary Islands, you will find mostly reef breaks, points, and occasional beach breaks.
+The waves vary from Beginner-friendly beaches to massive barrels over a shallow reef.
+Therefore, whatever you are after, you will find it here.

-In short, the Canary Islands are a very special destination for a surf trip.
-With an “island vibe”, great night life, and huge diversity of surf spots, surfing the Canary Islands should definitely be on your travel list.
+In short, the Canary Islands are an exceptional destination for a surf trip.
+With an “island vibe”, fantastic nightlife, and huge diversity of surf spots in the Canary Islands, it should definitely be on your travel list for your next surf vacation.

 Surfing in the Canary Islands